seth-bradshaw/seth-bradshaw/README.md

 ### Hello 👋
 ### I'm Seth and I'm committed to using my skills as a software engineer to make a positive impact on the lives of others.
-I am open to positions, and projects which do so.
-Ultimately, my career goal is to accomplish this by developing technology that addresses important challenges such as climate change and space exploration.
+I am open to positions, and projects which do so, no matter the industry.
+Ultimately, my life mission is to accomplish this by developing technology that addresses important challenges such as climate change and space exploration.

 ### Getting in touch ☎:
 ###  • [LinkedIn](https://www.linkedin.com/in/seth-bradshaw/)